How to Master Small-Cap Investing: Beat Confirmation Bias

 🧠 Thinking Deeper

-Recognize that your own psychology is often your biggest obstacle in investing.
+- ☑️ Recognize that your own behavior is often the biggest threat to your investment success.

 📚 Wealthy Wisdom